-- Step 1 Ensure that all cables are properly attached to both the router and the PC. - Step 2 Restart RSL and connect using the Preconfigured router option. - Step 3 When asked if you want to overwrite the existing startup configuration file, choose NO. - Step 4 When asked if you want to continue, choose YES.

-Step 5 When connected, select Download Router Configuration in the Router Software Loader dialog box.

-Step 6 Select the appropriate file, and click Copy configuration to the router's nonvolatile memory.
+- Step 1 Ensure that all cables are properly attached to both the router and the PC. - Step 2 Restart RSL and connect using the Preconfigured router option. - Step 3 When asked if you want to overwrite the existing startup configuration file, choose No. - Step 4 When asked if you want to continue, choose Yes. - Step 5 When connected, select Download Router Configuration in the Router Software Loader dialog box. - Step 6 Select the appropriate file, and click Copy configuration to the router's nonvolatile memory.

 The router should now contain the startup configuration it had before the initial RSL connection.
-You can now exit RSL.